I'm Honey!

 We are so busy living in the present, thank goodness, that we don’t take time to examine how special experiences open new doors and change us for the better.

-After you finish reading a few of my vignettes, please consider thinking about the past six months of your life regarding a few special memories.
-I am confident you will bloom and blossom once you recall a few of your special memories.
+I want to share a few vignettes of memories that have shaped me to be the person I am today.
+After you finish reading, please consider thinking about the past six months of your life regarding a few special memories.
+I know you will bloom and blossom once you recall a few of your special memories.

 The Message on the Small Rock.

-At the beginning of our six-month stay in California, a small rock with the inscription accept created a life change in yours truly.
+At the beginning of a six-month stay in California, a small rock with the inscription accept created a life change in yours truly.
 A very positive life change.

 My ultimate concierge and I spent a week at The Golden Door Spa.
 On the last day, high above the Pacific, I walked a Labyrinth.
 One does this in order to touch upon something that needs emotional attention.

 Just then our guide walked over to me and asked me to put my hand inside a black bag she was holding.
-The bag was filled with rocks, each with an inscribed word and I was to randomly select one.
+The bag was filled with rocks, each with an inscribed word.
+She asks me to randomly select one.
 I was starry-eyed when I looked at my little rock.
 It read, accept.
 The word acknowledged my decision.
 Darlings, there are times we have to accept what is.
 It is not surrendering.
 Quite the opposite.
 It is the acceptance ‘of our decision.’
 It is powerful.
 I will call my rock, a learning memory.

 A Woman Named Diane

-Last November I searched and searched for an article, I misplaced, from the New York Times.
+A few Novembers ago, I searched and searched for an article, I misplaced, from the New York Times.
 My ultimate concierge came across it in an office waiting room and thought it would be an interesting topic for me to tackle.
 It discussed the importance of knowing your husband’s or significant other’s finances.
 There were four older women in the photograph sitting on a couch.
-I was determined to find the article and eventually did locate it online.
+I was determined to find the article and eventually did online.

-After reading the article carefully, I noticed one of the women, the author of a best seller on women’s finances, also owned a Public Relations Company.
+After reading the article carefully, I noticed one of the women- an author of a best seller on women’s finances who also owned a Public Relations Company.
 I pulled up her company name and the first words hit me: PR for Businesses Targeting Women.
 We Bring Your Brand To The World.
 A Lifestyle Public Relationship Agency.

 Soul Sisters